Skip to Main Content

 Nursing Research

-Asking a PICO Question
+Asking a PICO(T) Question

 Clinical and nursing practice questions can be broken down into the PICO(T) format, which breaks a question apart into searchable parts: